In April 2020 O’Shaughnessy Asset Management published an interesting research paper called A Historic Opportunity in Small Cap Stocks .

 This is how you find quality cheap small caps

-If this sounds interesting here is an article that shows you exactly how to find quality undervalued small cap companies: This simple Microcap investment strategy beats the professionals – Data driven.
+If this sounds interesting this article that shows you exactly how to find quality undervalued small cap companies: This simple Microcap investment strategy beats the professionals – Data driven.

-The screen you should use is shown further down on the article so just scroll down a bit.
+The screen you should use is shown further down on the article so just scroll down.

 Remember you can apply this strategy to any country not just in the USA.